suzuna08/Map-app/README.md

 ## Features

 - **CSV Import** -- Bulk-import saved places from a Google Takeout CSV export with drag-and-drop
-- **Inline URL Import** -- Paste a Google Maps link (including `share.google` links) directly into the search bar on the Places page and press Enter to add a place instantly, with toast notifications for success/duplicate/error feedback.
-The same flow is also available in the bottom dock's "+" add-place modal
+- **Inline URL Import** -- Paste a Google Maps link (including `share.google` links) directly into the search bar on the Places page and press Enter to add a place instantly, with toast notifications for success/duplicate/error feedback
 - **Place Enrichment** -- Fetch ratings, addresses, phone numbers, coordinates, and more from the Google Places API (single or batch).
 Uses a three-strategy lookup: Place ID, text search with location bias, and coordinate fallback
 - **Personal Ratings** -- Rate any place on a 0.5–5.0 half-star scale.
 Click the compact rating display on any card to open a drag-to-rate star editor.
 Saves instantly with optimistic UI updates
 - **Interactive Map** -- All enriched places are plotted on a MapLibre GL map (powered by MapTiler).
 Click a marker to scroll to the card; click a card to fly to its pin.
 Shows a pastel base map style with custom pin markers, popups, and a geolocate control styled to match the app palette